Electronic Bloch oscillation in a pristine monolayer graphene

 Fig. 1(a) and (b) demonstrate the time dependence of $v_x$ and $v_y$ with different values of $k_y$.
-It is found that when $\frac{\sqrt{3}}{2}ak_y=\frac{\pi}{3}$, shown as the dash red lines, the electron shall pass through the DPs, and the period of $v_x$ and $v_y$ shall be doubled.
-Because the electron passes through the DPs, the electron should transit into another band and behave as a hole-like electron.
-After a period in another band, the hole-like electron shall behave as the electron again.
-Therefore the period of the velocity becomes twice time, and correspondingly the amplitude shall be doubled.
+It is found that when $\frac{\sqrt{3}}{2}ak_y=\frac{\pi}{3}$, shown as the dash red lines, the electron passes through the DPs, and the period of $v_x$ and $v_y$ is doubled.
+Because the electron passes through the DPs, the electron transits into another band and behaves as a hole-like electron.
+After a period in another band, the hole-like electron behaves as the electron again.
+Therefore the period of the velocity becomes twice time, and correspondingly the amplitude is also doubled.
+This is quite different from the gapped case, where the Bloch oscillations originate from the interference between the electron and hole states\cite{Krueckl2012}.
 There is an interesting phenomenon that, the oscillation along the $x$ direction disappears although $E$ is still along the $x$ direction when $\frac{\sqrt{3}}{2}ak_y=(n+\frac{1}{2})\pi$.
 Meanwhile, since $v_y\ne0$, the oscillation in the $y$ direction remains, see the solid blue lines ($\frac{\sqrt{3}}{2}ak_y=\frac{\pi}{2}$) in Fig. 1(a) and (b).
-In other hands, if $\frac{\sqrt{3}}{2}ak_y=n\pi$, we shall have $v_y=0$.
+In other hands, if $\frac{\sqrt{3}}{2}ak_y=n\pi$, we have $v_y=0$.
 It means that the oscillation in $y$-axis disappears and the oscillation in $x$-axis remains, see the solid dark lines in Fig. 1(a) and (b).

 The corresponding electron's trajectories are shown in Fig. 1(c), where we demonstrate the trajectory of an electron within three periods on the graphene layer.
-It is clear that, when the electron (or hole) passes through the DPs, its amplitude shall be doubled and its trajectory is approximately a circle, see the dash red lines ($\frac{\sqrt{3}}{2}ak_y=\frac{\pi}{3}$) in Fig. 1(c).
+It is clear that, when the electron (or hole) passes through the DPs, its amplitude is doubled and its trajectory is approximately a circle, see the dash red lines ($\frac{\sqrt{3}}{2}ak_y=\frac{\pi}{3}$) in Fig. 1(c).
+The same phenomenon has also been found in graphene with an ultrashort intense terahertz radiation pulse\cite{Hartmann2004}.
 In general, the motion in the $x$ and $y$ directions may oscillate, but its trajectory is very complex and depends on the initial value of $k_y$.
-For example, its trajectory should be a helix (see short dash green line for $\frac{\sqrt{3}}{2}ak_y=\frac{5}{12}\pi$); or go further and further with variational velocity, its trajectory should be like a sine function (see dash-dot-dot magenta line for $\frac{\sqrt{3}}{2}ak_y=\frac{\pi}{4}$).
+For example, its trajectory is a helix (see short dash green line for $\frac{\sqrt{3}}{2}ak_y=\frac{5}{12}\pi$); or it may go further and further with variational velocity, its trajectory is like a sine function (see dash-dot-dot magenta line for $\frac{\sqrt{3}}{2}ak_y=\frac{\pi}{4}$).

 \textit{Case II: $E$ along the $y$ direction}.
 In this case, $E_x=0$, so we have $k_x(t)=k_x={\rm constant}$ and $k_y(t)=k_y(0)-\frac{eE_y}{\hbar}t$.
 Assuming $k_y(0)=0$, the dynamic formula read as

 where $G'(t)=\sqrt{3+2\cos(-\frac{4\pi}{T'}t)+ 4\cos(\frac{3}{2}ak_x)\cos(-\frac{2\pi}{T'}t)}$ and the period of the motion $T'=\frac{4\pi}{3}\frac{\hbar}{|aeE_y|}$.
 From Eq. \ref{V2}, we still have $v(t+T')=v(t)$.
 The frequency and circular frequency of Bloch oscillation are accordingly